Hanumankind

-Sooraj Cherukat (born 17 October 1992), known professionally as Hanumankind, is a rapper, singer, songwriter, and actor from Kerala, India.
+Sooraj Cherukat (born October 17, 1992), known professionally as Hanumankind, is a rapper, singer, songwriter, and actor from Kerala, India.
 He released his first single "Daily Dose" from his debut EP Kalari in 2019.
 He received mainstream popularity in India and internationally with his track "Big Dawgs", which features the Hyderabad-based artist and producer Kalmi and American rapper ASAP Rocky on its remix.
 He acted in the 2024 Malayalam film, Rifle Club, directed by Aashiq Abu.

 Early life and education

-Sooraj Cherukat was born in 1992, in Malappuram, Kondotty, Kerala, India.
-His father works for a leading oil company, as a result he moved around a lot.
-As a child, Cherukat lived in Nigeria, Saudi Arabia, Dubai, Egypt, Qatar, and Italy before settling down in Houston, Texas when he was in second grade.
-He attended Houston Community College.
-In 2012, he returned to India enrolling at PSG College in Coimbatore, Tamil Nadu to pursue a degree in business administration.
+Sooraj Cherukat was born in Malappuram, Kondotty, Kerala, India.
+His father worked in the oil industry and the family moved frequently.
+As a child, Cherukat lived in Nigeria, Saudi Arabia, Dubai, Egypt, Qatar, and Italy before settling in Houston, Texas, United States, when he was in second grade.
+He attended Houston Community College in 2011.
+In 2012, he returned to India, enrolling at PSG College in Coimbatore, Tamil Nadu, to pursue a degree in business administration.
 He worked at Goldman Sachs in 2014, and also as a personal trainer.